-You must telephone at 8am as you did previously before COVID-19 calls after 2pm are limited and for emergencies only.
+You must telephone at 8am if you want an appointment with the Doctor as you did previously before COVID-19 calls after 2pm are limited and for emergencies only.

 If you are appointed to attend the surgery then please arrive at the appointed time and where possible on your own.
-We have an intercom outside the door which will be answered by a member of staff who will ask you to put on a mask.
+Please wear a mask or staff can give you one.
 This is for your own safety as well as the safety of the Practice Team.
-We ask that you wait in the corridor respecting the 2 metres social distancing rule, the clinician you are seeing will come and escort you to their room.
+We ask that you take a seat in the waiting room respecting the 2 metres social distancing rule, the clinician you are seeing will come and escort you to their room.
 After your consultation we will ask you to exit by the back door.